How to Conduct the Ultimate Pub Quiz

 Creating a Killer Pub Quiz

-Pub quizzes are one of those fantastic social experiences that evolves.
+Pub quizzes are one of those fantastic social experiences that evolve.

 As you get to know your audience and what they want from your quiz experience, you can begin to explore new avenues and try new methods.
 Remember, it’s always a good idea to get feedback if you can.
 Ask your regulars what they like and dislike about the quiz.